[Part 1: Basics] OpenClaw.AI Master Class: Create Your Own Autonomous AI Agent with Gemini and Docker

 Google AI Studio (Gemini API)

-• This is the API key for the AI model that will serve as the agent's brain.
+• This is the API key for the AI model that will serve as the brain of the agent.

-• This lecture utilizes the 'Paid Tier (Free of Charge),' so there may be some additional costs associated with the hands-on exercises.
+• This course utilizes a 'Paid Tier (Free of Charge)', so there may be some additional costs incurred during the hands-on exercises.
 (Google account required)

 Network Environment

-• Since it requires real-time communication with Google AI servers, a stable internet connection is necessary.
+• Since you need to communicate with Google's AI servers in real-time, a stable internet connection is required.

 Precautions

-• If you wish to use the learning materials and code from this lecture in personal spaces such as blogs, you must include the lecture title, the instructor's name, and a link to the lecture.
+• If you wish to use the learning materials and code from this lecture in your personal space, such as a blog, you must include the lecture title, the instructor's name, and a link to the lecture.
 Please understand that any other unauthorized distribution is not permitted.

 Recommended for